GeoAI4GlobalChange/GlobalUpscaling/README.md

 For more datasets used for uncertainty analysis, please see the correponding paper.

 ## Computing environment
-1) Packages required: netCDF4, pandas, numpy, scipy, pytorch, scikit-learn, pickle, statsmodels
+1) Packages required: netCDF4, pandas, numpy, scipy, pytorch, scikit-learn, pickle
 2) Anaconda is recommended to install all the packages required by runing: Conda install list_of_packages
 3) The code has been tested on: Windows 11 version 23H2 with Python 3.8.19 and Intel(R)Core(TM)i9-9900K CPU